philsajdak/decyx/README.md

 ## Configuration

-You can modify the `config.py` file to customize various aspects of Decompanion:
+You can modify the `config.py` file to customize various aspects of Decyx:

 - `CLAUDE_MODELS`: List of available Claude models.
 By default, it uses `claude-3-5-sonnet-20240620` and will skip prompting for model selection if there is only one model in this list.
 - `SKIP_PROMPT_CONFIRMATION`: Set to `True` to skip the prompt review step.
 By default, it is set to `False` so users can modify each prompt to their preferences.